EliumAcademy/Sepco/README.md

 * A [wiki](https://github.com/EliumAcademy/Sepco/wiki) for you, the students.
 We have gotten a little start on each page, the rest is in your hands.
 Use this wiki to collaboratively build a study guide to accompany this course.
 * [JankeLearning](https://github.com/jankeLearning).
 This Github organization hosts all of our programming content - markdown lessons, code to study, and projects.
 * Google Drive folder with all of the business content.
-* The [source code](https://github.com/EliumAcademy/Sepco/tree/master) for the gitbook and this readme.
+* The [markdown source code](https://github.com/EliumAcademy/Sepco/tree/master) for the gitbook and this readme.

 Ideas for new lessons?
 Projects?
 Resources?
 Let us know with an issue, pull request, or post in the wiki!